To clarify the meaning we intend when using certain words in this document, we have explained them for you here:

 - Care of deceased at our mortuary facilities

-- The removal of artificial devices such as a pacemaker
+- The removal of devices such as a pacemaker

 - Suitable transport to the crematorium

-- Return of ashes to a loved one within Great Britain or scattering in the crematorium’s garden of remembrance
+- Return of ashes within Great Britain or scattering in the crematorium’s garden of remembrance

 This plan does not include the following: